earthly/website/blog/_posts/2023-04-04-python-earthly.md

 ### The EarthFile

-The nice thing about the Earthfile is it works with all our standard python tooling, and the way I normally install packages, I just do it inside the Earthfile.
+The nice thing about the Earthfile is it works with all our standard Python tooling, and the way I normally install packages, I just do it inside the Earthfile.

 First I pick my python version and working directory: